 From battling macroeconomic crises to fending of media capture, independent media need to be creative and resilient to survive.
-"The financial lifeblood of professional journalism is being constrained by the societal and technological dimensions of the digital revolution", says Andrew Currah, a renowned lecturer for Reuters Institute of Journalism at Oxford University.
-With disruption of longstanding business models and the changing dynamics of distribution and monetization, the media sector globally has been under enormous financial pressure in recent years, facing a "crisis of viability" as dubbed by a leading media researcher Jay Blumler.
+"The financial lifeblood of professional journalism is being constrained by the societal and technological dimensions of the digital revolution", says Andrew Currah of the Reuters Institute of Journalism at Oxford University.
+With disruption of longstanding business models and the changing dynamics of distribution and monetization, the media sector globally has been under enormous financial pressure in recent years, facing a "crisis of viability", as dubbed by media researcher Jay Blumler.
 8

 At MDIF, we developed an in-house risk-rating tool to monitor the viability of loan clients.
+Viability refers to media company's ability to continue to exist or develop.
 The risk-rating scale helps our management to assess the strength and weakness of a given investment and our investment officers provide consulting tailored to each borrower's specific needs.
-Risk ratings are updated regularly and the entire process is reviewed annually by an independent auditor to ensure the validity of the scores.
-For the purpose of the Impact Dashboard, we look at the financial viability metric at the end of each year.
+Risk ratings are updated regularly and the entire process is reviewed annually by an independent